9 Best Gusto Competitors & Alternatives for 2023

 (Source: Homebase)

 Homebase Payroll offers a reasonably priced payroll plan with several HR features.
-Aside from full-service payroll and tax filing services, you get job postings, applicant tracking, new hire onboarding, scheduling, and time tracking tools—all for only $39 plus $6 per employee monthly (provided you have only one business location and subscribe to its core platform’s free plan).
+Aside from full-service payroll and tax filing services, you get basic scheduling, time tracking, and employee messaging tools—all for only $39 plus $6 per employee monthly (provided you have 20 employees in one business location and subscribe to its core platform’s free plan).
 The other software in this guide may have similar functionalities, but these tools are either included in its higher tiers or available as paid add-ons.

 Unlike Paychex, Homebase Payroll offers unlimited pay runs so you can process employee payments as many times as you need in a month without having to pay extra.
-While its software has the capability to print paychecks, you have to do this yourself.
+While its software can print paychecks, you have to do this yourself.
 You can also send payments via four-day direct deposits—it only offers its two-day options to qualified companies.

 For payroll taxes, it calculates, withholds, and remits taxes for you automatically.
 Homebase will even prepare and file your quarterly and year-end tax forms.
 W-2 and 1099 tax reports are also available for viewing through its self-service portal, making it easy for your employees to access and print their tax forms online.
 Plus, you don’t have to pay extra for these services (Paychex charges additional fees for tax filings).